youwuyou/Analysis-of-MD-trajectories/README.md

 ### Project Description

-- Content: MD simulation of a liquid film
+- Content:Analysis of MD trajectories
-    - Surface structure and surface tension of a liquid
+    - Computation of correlation functions using FFT
-- Duration:  15.04 - 24.05.2022
+- Duration:  12.04 - 24.05.2022
 - Presentation:  31.05.2022

 ➡️ for more see *[Project Wiki](https://github.com/youwuyou/MD-Simulation-LiquidFilm/wiki/Documentation)*